See also 19-55

 If CSB intended to authorize the Hearing Office to grant temporary relief similar to an injunction or temporary restraining order in state civil courts, it would have specifically included a rule setting forth the procedures and grounds for ruling on the issue.
 In re James, CSA 33-10 (Order 5/18/10), citing CSRs 19-66B [now 21-25B] and 19-42C [now 19-41D]; CRCP Rule 65.

 Hearing Officer lacks authority to award attorney’s fees.
 In re Muller, CSB 48-08A, 2 (3/10/09).

-The Career Service Rules do not grant authority to the hearing officer to issue discipline against one employee based upon the request of another.
-In re Muller, CSA 48-08, p.
-2 (Order 7/24/08).
+The CSRs do not grant authority to the Hearing Officer to issue discipline against one employee based upon the request of another.
+In re Muller, CSA 48-08, 2 (Order 7/24/08).